gyhdc/wheat-simulation/README.md

 The `Figs` folder contains the code for drawing the main figures and charts in the paper.

+During training, evaluation, and detection, images will always first be converted to grayscale images.

 ## Dataset
 - Download the dataset from [figshare](https://figshare.com/articles/thesis/Untitled_Item/24198891).